Math Calculators

 3. Improper fraction = \$\frac{7}{5}\$

-Finally, \$1 \frac{2}{5}\$ = \$\frac{7}{5}\$.
+Therefore, \$1 \frac{2}{5}\$ = \$\frac{7}{5}\$.

 Converting mixed number to an improper fraction by addition

-Any mixed number can be presented as a sum of its whole number part and its fractional part.
-Therefore, another way to convert a mixed number to an improper fraction is by adding the fractional part to the whole number part.
-For example, let’s express \$3 \frac{2}{5}\$ as an improper fraction.
+Any mixed number can be represented as the sum of its whole number and fractional parts.
+Therefore, an alternative way to convert a mixed number to an improper fraction is through simple addition.
+For example, let’s express \$3 \frac{2}{5}\$ as an improper fraction:

 \$3 \frac{2}{5}\$ = 3 + \$\frac{2}{5}\$ = \$\frac{3}{1}\$ + \$\frac{2}{5}\$ = \$\frac{15 + 2}{5}\$ = \$\frac{17}{5}\$